tupton/dotfiles/README.md

 You need `bash` and `zsh` installed to check the syntax of some installation files.
 Presumably, if you are using these dotfiles, you are have those two shells installed.

 In order to test the dotjs and vim config files, you need to install vim-vint, jscs, and eslint.
-There is a `requirements.txt` to help with vim-vint, and there is a `package.json` to help with the javascript linters.
-Simply run `pip install -r requirements.txt` and `npm install` to install these dependencies.
+There is a `test-requirements.txt` to help with vim-vint, and there is a `package.json` to help with the javascript linters.
+Simply run `pip install -r test-requirements.txt` and `npm install --only=dev` to install these dependencies.

+Note that you *do not* need to install `pip` and `npm` requirements in order to install and use these dotfiles.
+These requirements are only used for running tests, hence their test- and dev-specific install commands.

 ## Inspiration and Thanks